FAIRiCUBE/fairicube/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @baloola

-This document explains the Template Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
+This document explains the Fairicube Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
 This is the place to add a short introduction.

 - Examples: